s4y/team/README.md

 Everything's done!
 ```

-Calls block, but `A { }` runs its body asynchronously, returning control to the caller if it blocks, or when it finishes.
+Calls block. `async { };` runs its body in a coroutine and returns control to the caller if it blocks, or when it finishes.

 `await` blocks until every asynchronous task spawned inside it finishes.

-Status: Relatively immature.
+Status: Relatively new.
+Gradually becoming useful though.

 I want it to work like Tame but without code transformation (except for the C++ preprocessor), and thus able to be used with libraries written in a blocking style.